Christian dietary laws

 Christian dietary laws vary between denominations.
 The general dietary restrictions specified for Christians in the New Testament are to "abstain from food sacrificed to idols, from blood, from meat of strangled animals".
+The early Christian Didache specifies that Christians should "not eat meat sacrificed to idols."
 Some Christian denominations forbid certain foods during periods of fasting, which in some cases may cover half the year and may exclude meat, fish, dairy products, and olive oil.

 Christians in the Catholic, Lutheran, Anglican, and Orthodox denominations, among others, traditionally observe Friday as a meat-free day (in mourning of the crucifixion of Jesus); many also fast and abstain from consuming meat on Wednesday (in memory of the betrayal of Jesus).
 There are various fasting periods, most notably the liturgical season of Lent.
-A number of Christian denominations forbid alcohol consumption, and many Christian churches condemn drunkenness as being a sin.
+A number of Christian denominations forbid alcohol consumption, and all Christian churches condemn drunkenness as being a sin.

 In the New Testament

 The only dietary restrictions specified for Christians in the New Testament are to "abstain from food sacrificed to idols, from blood, from meat of strangled animals", teachings that the early Church Fathers, such as Clement of Alexandria and Origen, preached for believers to follow.
-Paul the Apostle, in a notable contrast, told the Christians in Corinth not to worry about eating food sacrificed to idols, since "an idol has no real existence".
+Paul the Apostle told the Christians in Corinth not to worry about eating food sacrificed to idols, since "an idol has no real existence".
 However, while liberating the Christian from this common dietary restriction, he did recommend using discernment, because it would be better to never eat any meat than to cause another Christian to stumble.